 When the interviewer suggests those "certain celebrities" are people with a huge platform, Kirke responds, "Yeah, like Taylor fucking Swift, who may as well have voted for Trump, as far as I’m concerned, by not doing anything."

-It's interesting to hear Kirke blast Swift, as her sister Jemima co-stars on Girls with Lena Dunham, who has strongly defended Swift's decision to stay quiet — despite Dunham's tendencies to vocalize her political views.
+It's interesting to hear Kirke blast Swift, as her sister Jemima co-stars on Girls with Lena Dunham, who has strongly defended Swift's decision to stay quiet — despite Dunham's tendencies to vocalise her political views.
 "When I was lesser known, I was like, 'Who could not share their opinion?'
 Then I found out that when you talk about politics, people straight up tweet you the floor plan of your house and say they're coming to your house," she told Rolling Stone in February.
 "You have to fucking watch it because people are nuts."

 Kirke wasn't just targeting Swift specifically, though.
-The 27-year-old also criticized our distracting celebrity culture in general, explaining how she sees the massive fame of powerful people like Swift as an untapped tool in shining light on political issues.
+The 27-year-old also criticised our distracting celebrity culture in general, explaining how she sees the massive fame of powerful people like Swift as an untapped tool in shining light on political issues.
 "I think it’s a vapid culture, but we can do something profound with these outlets and platforms.
 You can imbue everything you’re doing with meaning," she said.

 The Mistress America star elaborated on the issues she thinks deserve more attention, including the "pretty insane" upheaval surrounding reproductive rights and the environment.
 "Basically, human rights at large are in jeopardy, and as somebody that is part of celebrity culture, I would rather not be an agent in detracting from that attention.
 I would rather not be part of the smokescreen that makes everybody think, 'Eh, it’s fine,' because it’s not fine."
 Well, I don't think anyone's confused on where Kirke stands.